-A convex lens or converging lens focuses the light rays to a specific point whereas a concave lens or diverging lens diverges the light rays.
+A convex lens or converging lens focuses the light rays to a specific point, whereas a concave lens or diverging lens diverges the light rays.
 A lens is a transparent material (either curved or flat surface) based on the principles of refraction.
-Concave lenses and convex lenses are often used together with known as the Concave – Convex lens.
-When these lenses are combined they produce sharper images.
-Most of the eyeglass lenses use combinations of convex and concave lenses.
-Cameras, telescopes, and microscopes use different lens helping us to see the world in a better way.
+Concave lenses and convex lenses are often used together which is known as the Concave – Convex lens.
+When these lenses are combined, they produce sharper images.
+Most eyeglass lenses use combinations of convex and concave lenses.
+Cameras, telescopes and microscopes use different lenses, helping us to see the world in a better way.

 |Appearance||A concave lens is thinner in the middle and thicker at the edges.||A convex lens is thicker in the middle and thinner at the edges.|